fmorenovr/fmorenovr.github.io/_posts/2016-12-18-Using-qemu-VM.md

 ---
 layout: post
-title:  "Using Qemu VM emulator"
+title:  "Using Qemu VM hardware emulator"
 date:   2016-12-18 19:40:16 -0500
 categories: Virtual-machines
 ---
-### Qemu
+## Qemu

 For more information about arguments see the documentation [Qemu doc](https://wiki.gentoo.org/wiki/QEMU/Options)

 Is an emulator of an OS inside another OS without partition the hard disk, instead that qemu uses the path of directories of the images in the OS host.
+In other words, Qemu emulates hardware (like processors and peripherals) using dynamic binary translation (converts binary code of the source architecture into understandable by the host architecture).

 #### Instaling virtual machines